markjprice/cs14net10/docs/ch07-decompiling.md

 - [No, you cannot technically prevent decompilation](#no-you-cannot-technically-prevent-decompilation)

 One of the best ways to learn how to code for .NET is to see how professionals do it.
 Most code editors have an extension for decompiling .NET assemblies.
-Visual Studio 2022 and Visual Studio Code can use the ILSpy extension.
-JetBrains Rider has a built-in IL Viewer tool.
+Visual Studio and VS Code can use the ILSpy extension.
+Rider has a built-in IL Viewer tool.

 > **Good Practice**: You could decompile someone else's assemblies for non-learning purposes, like copying their code for use in your own production library or application, but remember that you are viewing their intellectual property, so please respect that.